 PowerShell is a cross-platform task automation solution made up of a command-line shell, a scripting language, and a configuration management framework.
 PowerShell runs on Windows, Linux, and macOS.
-PowerShell is supported on macOS 10.12 and higher.
+Furthermore, PowerShell is supported on macOS 10.12 and higher.
 All packages are available on the GitHub releases page.
 To install PowerShell on macOS, the Homebrew package manager is utilized.
 To have the Homebrew package manager installed on your device, visit the following link.
 Homebrew is a free and open-source software package management system that simplifies the installation of software on Apple’s operating system macOS as well as Linux.
 The name is intended to suggest the idea of building software on the Mac.
 See this guide on how to upgrade PowerShell to the latest version on macOS.

 Homebrew is package manager for Macs which makes installing lots of different software like Git, Ruby, and Node simpler.
 Homebrew lets you avoid possible security problems associated with using the sudo command to install software like Node.
 The steps below are ways to install PowerShell on macOS.